hmoazam/Microsoft-Social-Media-Analytics/README.md

 # Customization

-The accelerator comes with the specific use case of Arab Cup, and is by default using queries and search terms specific to this topic.
+The accelerator comes with some sample queries around football and covid, and is by default using queries and search terms specific to these topics.
 It is necessary to customize the accelerator with the right search terms to meet with the use case in hand.
 The customization is performed at the pipelines' level.
-The accelerator uses two data sources (Twitter, and News Articles), thus there are two pipelines to customize:
+The accelerator uses three data sources (Twitter, NewsAPI and RSS Feeds), thus there are three pipelines to customize:

 **News Articles Pipeline:**

-This pipeline is named "*News Orchestrator - Arab Cup 1*" and comes with multiple activities, of which two *Notebook activities* (highlighted in yellow), that need to be customized.
+This pipeline is named "*News Orchestrator*" and comes with multiple activities, of which the *Notebook activities* need to be customized.
 Selecting each activity, and checking the *Base parameters* under *Settings* shows the query being executed.
 It is important to customize both the *query* being executed and the *topic* properties of each activity.
 The *topic* is used to tag the data collected so that it can later be used to group it in the dashboard.
+If further categorization is needed on the dashboard, you can use *subtopic*.
 If more queries are needed, the Notebook activity can be cloned to add the query and linked to the pipeline workflow.
 No changes are required to the rest of the activities (starting from the Cleanup activity).

+For details on building queries for the News API: https://newsapi.org/docs/endpoints/everything)

-![Graphical user interface, table Description automatically generated](./media/image10.png)
+![Graphical user interface, table Description automatically generated](./media/news-orchestrator.png)

 **Tweets Pipeline**

-This pipeline is named "*Tweets Orchestrator - Arab Cup 1*" and comes with multiple activities, of which four *Notebook activities* (highlighted in yellow), that need to be customized.
-Similar to News Articles, selecting each activity, and checking the *Base parameters* under *Settings* shows the query being executed.
+This pipeline is named "*Tweets Orchestrator*" and comes with multiple activities, of which the *Notebook activities* need to be customized.
+Similar to News
+Articles, selecting each activity, and checking the *Base parameters* under *Settings* shows the query being executed.
 It is important to customize both the *query* being executed and the *topic* properties of each activity.
 The *topic* is used to tag the data collected so that it can later be used to group it in the dashboard.
+If further categorization is needed on the dashboard, you can use *subtopic*.
 If more queries are needed, the Notebook activity can be cloned to add the query and linked to the pipeline workflow.
 No changes are required to the rest of the activities (starting from the Cleanup activity).

+If you wish to get tweets from a specific user, instead of by query, then leave the query parameter empty, and enter the twitter handle of the user of interest in the user parameter field.

 For details on constructing Twitter queries and the associated limits, refer to:
 - https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets
 - https://developer.twitter.com/en/docs/twitter-api/v1/rules-and-filtering/search-operators

+![Graphical user interface, table Description automatically generated](./media/tweets-orchestrator.png)

+**RSS Articles Pipeline:**

+This pipeline is named "*RSS Orchestrator*" and comes with multiple activities, of which the *Notebook activities* need to be customized.
+Selecting each activity, and checking the *Base parameters* under *Settings* shows the configuration being executed.
+You need to enter the RSS feed link under *feed_source*.
+You can choose to include optional or required keywords to filter the RSS feed under *query_optional* and *query_required*, respectively.
+The *topic* is used to tag the data collected so that it can later be used to group it in the dashboard.
+If further categorization is needed on the dashboard, you can use *subtopic*.
+If more queries are needed, the Notebook activity can be cloned to add the query and linked to the pipeline workflow.
+No changes are required to the rest of the activities (starting from the Cleanup activity).

-![Graphical user interface, table Description automatically generated](./media/image11.png)
+![Graphical user interface, table Description automatically generated](./media/rss-orchestrator.png)

 **Pipeline Triggers**

-After the queries have been added, the data collection can be started by simply enabling the triggers
+After the queries have been added, the data collection can be started by starting the triggers.
+You can also modify the triggers to your preferred frequency.

+*Note:* There is an intermittent issue with creating the RSS trigger.
+You may need to create it manually.

 ![Graphical user interface, application, table, Excel Description automatically